marco-porto/marco-porto/README.md

 I'm Marco, a developer currently studying computer engineering, my goal is to become a mobile and full-stack web developer.
 My passion for programming and the power it brings to the world is what motivates me to learn more and more.
 <br>
-I love doing projects that involve Arduino or raspberry pies.
+I love doing projects that involve Arduino or Raspberry pies.
 I'm a big space exploration nerd, everything that involves technology fascinates me.
 <br>
 My programming study focus is the web and mobile development area, I'm studying frameworks, like Next js and Express and I intend to study Flutter, however, I'm always ready to learn new technologies and frameworks.